Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 2. How to influence process group and process group instance detection

 ## Lab 4: Tagging of Services
 In this lab we learn how to automatically apply tags on service level.
-This allows you to query service-level metrics (Respone Time, Failure Rate, Throughput, ...) automatically based on meta data that you have passed during a deployment, e.g: Service-Type (Frontend, Backend, ...), Deployment Stage (Dev, Test, Staging, Prod ...)
+This allows you to query service-level metrics (Response Time, Failure Rate, Throughput, ...) automatically based on meta data that you have passed during a deployment, e.g: Service-Type (Frontend, Backend, ...), Deployment Stage (Dev, Test, Staging, Prod ...)

 In order to tag services we leverage Automated Service Tag Rules.
 In our lab we want Dynatrace create a new Service-level TAG with the name "SERVICE_TYPE".
 It should only apply the tag IF the underlying Process Group has the custom meta data property "SERVICE_TYPE".
 If that is the case we also want to take that value and apply it as the tag value for "Service_Type".